mjf1406/various-classroom-tools/README.md

 ## To-do List
 *(?) denotes an item I am considering.*
-- UI
-  - [x] Find a new color for the class list and tool backgrounds
-  - [x] Info button that opens a modal with
-    - [x] links to the Github
-    - [x] a little about me
 - Shuffle Class Tool
   - [x] Checkboxes to set First or Last for specific student
   - [ ] (?)
 Dropdown to set the place of a student